 Where good harpists become great musicians

-For the 2021 Season we are planning an In-person program as well as Online options for developing your artistry wherever you are in the world.
+For the 2021 Season we are planning an online program for developing your artistry wherever you are in the world.
 Distinguished faculty includes Elizabeth Hainen conducting an intensive week of orchestral training through mock auditions and master classes, culminating in a performance in the final concert.
 Go to our website to learn more about it!

 The Curtis Summerfest Harp Colony continues a rich legacy dating back to celebrated harpist Carlos Leon Salzedo, who headed the harp department at the Curtis Institute of Music from the school’s founding in 1924 until his death in 1961, and has long been revered at Curtis as the founder of a tradition of harp study and practice that continues to this day.
 In 1931, he founded the Salzedo Harp Colony (also known as the Salzedo School), a harp workshop in Camden, Maine.